Victor Hugo: Political life and exile

-Victor Hugo, who said "A war between Europeans is a civil war," was an enthusiastic advocate for the creation of the United States of Europe.
+Hugo, who said "A war between Europeans is a civil war," was a strong advocate for the creation of the United States of Europe.
 He expounded his views on the subject in a speech he delivered during the International Peace Congress which took place in Paris in 1849.
-The Congress, of which Hugo was the President, proved to be an international success, attracting such famous philosophers as Frederic Bastiat, Charles Gilpin, Richard Cobden, and Henry Richard.
-The conference helped establish Hugo as a prominent public speaker and sparked his international fame, and promoted the idea of the "United States of Europe".
-On 14 July 1870 he planted the "oak of the United States of Europe" in the garden of Hauteville House where he stayed during his exile on Guernsey from 1856 to 1870.
-The massacres of Balkan Christians by the Turks in 1876 inspired him to write Pour la Serbie (For Serbia) in his sons' newspaper Le Rappel.
-This speech is today considered one of the founding acts of the European ideal.
+Here he declared "nations of the continent, will, without losing your distinctive qualities and glorious individuality, be blended into a superior unity and constitute a European fraternity, just as Normandy, Brittany, Burgundy, Lorraine, have been blended into France", this new state would be administered by "a great Sovereign senate which will be to Europe what the Parliament is to England".

 Because of his concern for the rights of artists and copyright, he was a founding member of the Association Littéraire et Artistique Internationale, which led to the Berne Convention for the Protection of Literary and Artistic Works.
 However, in Pauvert's published archives, he states strongly that "any work of art has two authors: the people who confusingly feel something, a creator who translates these feelings, and the people again who consecrate his vision of that feeling.
 When one of the authors dies, the rights should totally be granted back to the other, the people."
 He was one of the earlier supporters of the concept of domaine public payant, under which a nominal fee would be charged for copying or performing works in the public domain, and this would go into a common fund dedicated to helping artists, especially young people.